In case you haven’t heard, I’m a bit of a grocery shopping fanatic.

 So to make you love grocery shopping as much as I do, I broke down my top hacks for how to make grocery shopping easier.

 In part 1 of our grocery shopping series, we dove in to how to make grocery shopping easier.
 If you haven’t already, give it a read and share your favorite grocery shopping hacks in the comments – I’m always looking for new tips and tricks.

-Now that we’ve gone through how to make grocery shopping feel like less of a chore, we’re going to explore how to score some big savings on your weekly shopping trip.
+Now that we’ve gone through how to make grocery shopping feel like less of a chore, we’re breaking down 9 little tips for big grocery savings.
+These are small changes you can make to save more on your weekly shopping trip.

 Keep reading to hear how you can stretch your dollar at the grocery store.